 Complete notes to inform your discussion, based on the above materials, and/or draft some answers in the relevant PDR form.

-Contact your employee well in advance, to arrange a date and time for the discussion.
+Contact your staff member well in advance, to arrange a date and time for the discussion.
 Offer them the opportunity to bring a support person.

-If your employee is embedded in a different area of the University, ensure feedback is obtained from their client group(s).
+If your staff member is embedded in a different area of the University, ensure feedback is obtained from their client group(s).

 At the meeting